behu-kea/first-semester-java/topics/04 - oop/classes.md

-Let's look at creating a student.
+Let's look at creating a cat.
 What parameter could be relevant?
-What is the blueprint of a Student.
+What is the blueprint of a cat?